yingzhang-da/Olist_E-Commerce_Data_Analysis/README.md

 For this project, six key tables from the dataset are utilized：

-1. `olist_customers_dataset.csv`
+1. "olist_customers_dataset.csv"

 Columns:  `customer_id`  `customer_unique_id`  `customer_zip_code_prefix`  `customer_city`  `customer_state`

-2. `olist_order_items_dataset.csv`
+2. "olist_order_items_dataset.csv"

 Columns:  `order_id`  `order_item_id`  `product_id`  `seller_id`  `shipping_limit_date`  `price`  `freight_value`

-3. `olist_order_payments_dataset.csv`
+3. "olist_order_payments_dataset.csv"

 Columns:  `order_id`  `payment_sequential`  `payment_type`  `payment_installments`  `payment_value`

-4. `olist_order_reviews_dataset.csv`
+4. "olist_order_reviews_dataset.csv"

 Columns:  `review_id`  `order_id`  `review_score`  `review_comment_title`  `review_comment_message`  `review_creation_date`  `review_answer_timestamp`

-5. `olist_orders_dataset.csv`
+5. "olist_orders_dataset.csv"

 Columns:  `order_id`  `customer_id`  `order_status`  `order_purchase_timestamp`  `order_approved_at`  `order_delivered_carrier_date`  `order_delivered_customer_date`  `order_estimated_delivery_date`

-6.` olist_products_dataset.csv`
+6. "olist_products_dataset.csv"

 Columns:  `product_id`  `product_category_name`

 ## Data limitation and problem
 The dataset covers the period from **Sep 4, 2016 to Oct 17, 2018**, However, **the data from 2016 is highly skewed**, with only 329 orders recorded, indicating limited activity or incomplete records for that year.
 Additionally, the data between **Sep 1, 2018 and Oct 17, 2018** also appears to be incomplete or less consistent.
-Therefore, to ensure consistency in the data, the date range for this analysis has been narrowed to January 1, 2017 to August 31, 2018.
+To ensure data reliability and analytical consistency, the date range of this analysis has been limited to the period between January 1, 2017 and August 31, 2018.

 ## Data Analysis tool
 In this project, MySQL Server is used as the database to store and manage the dataset.
 SQL is applied for querying, data exploration, and analysis.
 The processed data is then imported into Tableau to create interactive visualizations and dashboards for deeper insights.